chaos-genius/chaos_genius/README.md

 Visit [http://localhost:8080](http://localhost:8080/)

-Follow this [Quick Start guide](https://docs.chaosgenius.io/docs/Quick_Start/prereqs) for more details including how to connect a data source, define your first KPI and configure anomaly detection.
+Follow this [Quick Start guide](https://docs.chaosgenius.io/docs/Quick_Start/prereqs) or read our [Documentation](https://docs.chaosgenius.io/docs/introduction) for more details.

 ## 🧰 Key Features

-### DeepDrills
+### Automated DeepDrills
 Using Chaos Genius, users can identify the key drivers of change in their defined metrics (e.g. Sales) across a large number of high cardinality dimensions (e.g. CountryID, ProductID, BrandID, Device_type).
 - Techniques: Statistical Filtering, A* like path based search to deal with combinatorial explosion